-• VII.M.1.
-SUBSTANTIAL COMPLIANCE
+- VII.M.1. - ACH Status: SUBSTANTIAL COMPLIANCE - Licensed MH clinicians make these determinations and document them in the SRA and on the Suicide Precaution form given to custody and entered into ATIMS. - The Suicide Precautions and/or Grave Disability Observations Custody Instructions Form was developed to document MH staff's directions regarding housing, observation level, property, privileges, and clothing restrictions. - MH provided training and created a workflow for staff on responsibilities related to suicide precautions and clinical decisions regarding housing, observation levels, privileges, clothing, and property in August 2021.

-- Licensed MH clinicians make these determinations and document them in the SRA and on the Suicide Precaution form given to custody and entered into ATIMS. - The Suicide Precautions and/or Grave Disability Observations Custody Instructions Form was developed to document MH staff's directions regarding housing, observation level, property, privileges, and clothing restrictions. - MH provided training and created a workflow for staff on responsibilities related to suicide precautions and clinical decisions regarding housing, observation levels, privileges, clothing, and property in August 2021. - MH completes weekly audits on compliance determining and documenting housing, observation level, property, privileges, and clothing restrictions for patients placed on suicide precautions.
-Findings are reported to Suicide Prevention Subcommittee on monthly basis. - Suicide Precautions Audit findings from January to October 2023 indicate MH is meeting substantial compliance when determining and documenting housing, observation level, property, privileges and clothing restrictions for patients place on suicide precautions.
-(See audit results below) - VII.
-M.2.
-SUBSTANTIAL COMPLIANCE - Licensed MH clinicians make these determinations and document them in the SRA and on the Suicide Precaution form given to custody and entered into ATIMS. - VII.M.3.
-SUBSTANTIAL COMPLIANCE - Cancellation of privileges is avoided whenever possible and utilized only as a last resort consistent with policy.
+- MH completes weekly audits on compliance determining and documenting housing, observation level, property, privileges, and clothing restrictions for patients placed on suicide precautions.
+Findings are reported to Suicide Prevention Subcommittee on quarterly basis. - Suicide Precautions Audit findings indicate MH is meeting substantial compliance when determining and documenting housing, observation level, property, privileges and clothing restrictions for patients place on suicide precautions.
+(See audit results below)